The flu is a contagious infection of the nose, throat, and lungs caused by the influenza virus.

 - Breathing in droplets from coughs or sneezes

-- Touching a surface (a faucet handle or phone) loaded with a virus and then transferring them to eyes, nose or mouth.
+- Touching a surface (a faucet handle or phone) loaded with a virus and then transferring them to the eyes, nose or mouth.

 - Abrupt onset